A nonlocal feature-driven exemplar-based approach for image inpainting: Problem formulation and related works

 \textbf{Local Approaches}: In local variational approaches, some regularity in the functional representation of the image is assumed.
 In these approaches, global features and pattern recognition are not utilized.
 These methods tend to perform well when structure needs to be diffused into the region; however, they fail to take into account symmetry, such as mirror symmetry in a face, and repetitive features, such as patterns in fabric, within an image.
 It is well known that these local approaches are typically more successful when the inpainting region is small or the region to be recovered is sufficiently regular, but fail to recover texture \cite{Cao2011}.

 \underline{Local total variation}: In \cite{shen2002mathematical} a PDE inpainting procedure, often referred to as the TV inpainting algorithm, was developed based on the popular total variation (TV) denoising algorithm of Rudin, Osher, and Fatemi (the ROF Model) \cite{Rudin1992}.
-In the total variation inpainting model, they introduce a collar domain $E$ about the inpainting region $\mathcal{O}$ such that $E \subset \mathcal{O}^c$ and $\partial \mathcal{O}$ is contained in the interior of $\mathcal{O} \cup E$.
+In the total variation inpainting model, they introduce a region $E$ about the inpainting region $\mathcal{O}$ such that $E \subset \mathcal{O}^c$ and $\partial \mathcal{O}$ is contained in the interior of $\mathcal{O} \cup E$.
 The functional proposed in \cite{shen2002mathematical} is

-where $\lambda>0$ is a scaling constant and $\hat{\bfu}$ is the observed data from the initial image.
+where $\lambda>0$ is a scaling constant and $\nabla$ represents the gradient operator.
 The functional $\mathcal{E}[\bfu]$ is minimized over the admissibility set $U = BV(\mathcal{O} \cup E)$, i.e., the set of functions of bounded variation on $\mathcal{O}\cup E$.
 The $\| \hat{\bfu}- \bfu \|_{L^2(E)}^2$ term is sometimes referred to as a fidelity term and prevents the recovered image from diverging too significantly from the initial image in the desirable/intact region $E$.
 Under the minimization of \eqref{eq:ROF}, the $\| \nabla \bfu \|_{L^1(\mathcal{O}\cup E)}$ term will reduce the total variation over the region $\mathcal{O} \cup E$ and consequently diffuses structure into the inpainting region $\mathcal{O}$ from the region $E$.
 The local total variation inpainting model is computationally inexpensive, but suffers from various shortcomings such as the production of artifacts like staircasing.
 In an attempt to mitigate or eliminate these artifacs, several higher-order models were developed, e.g. \cite{bertozzi2007analysis,burger2009cahn,papafitsoros2014combined,shen2003euler}.

 \underline{Local first and second-order total variation}: In \cite{papafitsoros2014combined} a higher-order generalization of the local total variation model \eqref{eq:ROF} was proposed.
 As in the total variation model, a collar domain $E$ about the inpainting region $\mathcal{O}$ is utilized.
 The proposed functional in \cite{papafitsoros2014combined} is